 The task force has implemented the following procedures to prevent the spread of COVID-19 at St. Elizabeth’s:

-- We will continue to live stream our Sunday Services now and in the future to ensure we offer spiritual guidance to all.
+- We will continue to live stream our Sunday Services to ensure we offer spiritual guidance to all.

 - The Covid-19 task force regularly reviews information from the CDC and the Knox County Health Department to update our plans and modify disinfecting procedures as necessary.

-- Hand sanitizer is available throughout the building.
+- Hand sanitizer and mask are available throughout the building.